csj1012/portfolio2023/src/models/blog/posts/md/you-can-learn-the-thing.md

 #### Everything is a skill

 Outside of building stuff for the web, I act in plays and musicals.
-I've been doing this all my life (much like coding), having taken my first dance lesson at 3, and having started singing around that time.
+I've been doing this all my life, much like coding, starting with my first dance lesson and singing lessons around age 3.

-But in college I was cut from a BFA acting program; among other factors, I wasn't experienced enough in life yet to get much out of the training.
-I didn't know enough yet—about myself—to be able to really connect to the curriculum.
+But in college, I was cut from a BFA acting program, partly because I wasn't experienced enough in life yet to fully benefit from the training.

 What does this have to do with web development?